-Figure 2: Atlantic City Casino Parking Supply, January 2005 to December 2015
+Figure 2: Atlantic City Casino Parking Supply, January 2005 to March 2016

 In mid-January 2014, the Atlantic Club closed, reducing the supply by 1.4 thousand daily parking spaces.
 Three more casinos closed in September of 2014; the Showboat and Revel, both at the beginning of the month, followed by Trump Plaza in mid-September.
 The impact of these three closures further reduced the daily parking spaces available at casino hotels in Atlantic City by 2.6 thousand, 3.4 thousand and 7.6 thousand respectively.
-The most recent monthly supply figures for casino parking spaces in Atlantic City indicates there were 1.1 million available parking spaces in December 2015, the same number available one year ago after the final closures.
+The most recent monthly supply figures for casino parking spaces in Atlantic City indicates there were 1.1 million available parking spaces in March 2016, the same number available one year ago after the final closures.

 These significant shifts in the number of parking spaces presents a challenge when analyzing the Atlantic City Casino Parking Fee over time.
 Particularly with the most recent closures, simply examining the total fee provides little insight about per property performance relative to driving visitation to the remaining casinos.
 In order to account for this, we present, in Figure 3, the Atlantic City Casino Parking Fee on a per supply basis (per 100 parking spaces) utilizing the figures displayed in Figure 2.
-Figure 3 is labeled with the three most recent annual highs (labeled above the data series) and the annual low (below the data series) for each of the past 10 years.
+Figure 3 is labeled with the three most recent annual highs (labeled above the data series) and a few annual lows (below the data series) for each of the past 10 years.
 Highs occur in July or August, with the best recorded month occurring in July 2006 (\$285) and the current 12 month best occurring in August 2015 (\$199).
 Typically, the slowest month is recorded in December or January, the exception being November 2012 (\$104), being the result of Hurricane Sandy.
 The highest annual low recorded was in January 2007 (\$219).
-The low in the past twelve months was recorded in December 2015 (\$137), marginally down from December 2014 (\$139).
+The low in the past twelve months was recorded in December 2015 (\$137).
+March of 2016 was down marginally from March of 2015 (\$149 to \$151 respectively).

-Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2005 to December 2015
+Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2005 to March 2016